symp1ex/cladoup_files/README.md

 Allows saving configs to separate files and selecting them for use.

 Works in two modes:
-1. Parameters for copying can be registered in the console window.
-Paths entered manually in the console window are separated by '\'.
+1. Parameters for copying can be registered in the UI window.
+Paths entered manually in the UI window are separated by '\'.
 2. Can be loaded from config.json.
 The paths specified in config.json must be separated by '\\'.
 If '"silence_mode": true' in config.json, then the program runs in the background and the start of the copy process does not require additional confirmation from the user after starting the program, and all output occurs in log.txt.